 Kimberly serves as an Assistant Director at the Office for International Services at Fordham University.
 She is the university specialist for the hiring of foreign national instructional staff, which includes H-1Bs, TNs, and J-1 scholars.
 She is a member of NAFSA and holds two Master of Science degrees, one in Education Administration and Supervision from the Graduate School of Education, Fordham University, and the other in Human Resources Management from the Gabelli School of Business, Fordham University.

 Lucy is a partner at Goldstein and Cheung LLP.
 Admitted to the Massachusetts bar in 2008, the New York bar in 2010, and the U.S. Court of Appeals for the Second Circuit in 2010, Ms. Cheung practices general immigration law, with a focus on students, education institutions, extraordinary individuals, business, corporations, and family immigration issues.
 She is an active member of the American Immigration Lawyers Association (AILA), and NAFSA-Association of International Educators, among other organizations.
 She has recently been selected as a 2015 Super Lawyer Rising Star for the Metro New York area.
 Ms. Cheung is formerly the Chair of NAFSA’s Region X (New York/New Jersey).
 She previously held the position of Regulatory Ombud for Scholar Issues from 2011 to 2014.
-She is the recipient of the 2012 NAFSA Region X Rising Professional Award for her notable commitment to the field through professional and volunteer activities.
+She is a former NAFSA Region X Chair and was the recipient of the 2012 NAFSA Region X Rising Professional Award for her notable commitment to the field through professional and volunteer activities.